American Kickboxer: Plot

 Robert James "B.J."
 Quinn (John Barrett) is the current middleweight kickboxing champion of the world ready to face his next opponent, Chad Hunter (Keith Vitali).
 Hunter proves to be quite the opponent with his impressive skills but in the second round Quinn accidentally hits Chad with an elbow while going for a spinning back fist, causing the doctor to stop the fight.
 Quinn retains his title.

-At a party celebrating a new sponsor to kickboxing, middleweight contender and cocky fighter Jacques Denard (Brad Morris) hits on Quinn's girlfriend Carol (Terry Norton).
-Quinn, seeing what Denard is doing, begins to confront him.
-As the two begin to push each other, party goer Ken (Gavin Hood) tries to split them up.
-However, Quinn punches Ken so hard that he crashes through a table and dies.
-At the trial, despite Chad's testimony that Quinn would have needed a reason to kill Ken, Denard's testimony proves enough to get Quinn convicted for twelve months on manslaughter charges and is no longer allowed to compete in professional kickboxing.
+At a party celebrating a new sponsor, cocky middleweight contender Jacques Denard (Brad Morris) hits on Quinn's girlfriend Carol (Terry Norton).
+Quinn confronts him and as the two begin to push each other, party-goer Ken (Gavin Hood) tries to split them up.
+Quinn punches Ken so hard that he crashes through a table and dies.
+Quinn is sentenced to twelve months on manslaughter charges and is no longer allowed to compete in professional kickboxing.
+A year later Quinn is released from prison and is shocked to learn that Denard has become the middleweight champion.

-A year later Quinn is released from prison.
-Upon returning, he is shocked to learn that Denard has become the middleweight champion.
-Denard proves to be a complete showboating type who resorts to using dirty tactics and has felt both the ire of kickboxing promoter Bob Wiser (Len Sparrowhawk) and the heckling of journalist Willard (Ted Le Plat), who did the same to Quinn during his days as a champion.

-Meanwhile, Quinn learns that Chad Hunter had stood up for him during the trial and befriends him.
-Chad is up for a title shot against Denard and asks Quinn to train him and Quinn agrees.
-During a sparring session Quinn gets too rough with Chad, who confronts him.
-Quinn, harboring anger towards Denard, begins to take his frustrations out on both Chad and Carol.
-Chad loses badly to Denard in their title fight and is sent to the hospital, where Quinn again fights with Chad.
-At another party, Quinn drunkenly confronts Denard and beats him relentlessly using a chair, prompting Carol to leave him.